secrettoad/divina/README.md

 ## Roadmap
 Current development priorities and improvements slated for next and beta release are:

-  - Addition of automated experiment summaries as persisted artifacts enabling ease of consumption and increased transparency into the forecasts and models divina produces.
-  - Improvement of the core model's performance, with the addition of attention mechanisms and the ability to adapt to signals with dynamic mean and variance.
+  - Addition of interpretability and interference application that makes consuming, understanding and interacting with forecasts easy and seamless
+  - Additional boosting options, such as RNNs, LSTMs, ARIMA, SARIMA, etc.
-  - Addition of more realistic test cases, useful error messages and robust documentation.
+  - Addition of more realistic test cases, useful error messages and robust documentation
-  - Cleanup of various pieces of the codebase and addition of convenience features such as filepath validation, signal filtering and a maximum lifespan for all EC2 instances divina creates.
+  - Inversion of control of Dask cluster creation, allowing for customization of location and size of cloud compute clusters

 ## Where to get it
 The source code is currently hosted on GitHub at: https://github.com/secrettoad/divina

+## Documentation
+``divina``'s documentation is available [here](https://secrettoad.github.io/divina/#).

 Binary installers for the latest released version are available at the [Python Package Index (PyPI)](https://pypi.org/project/divina)